 No. Salt is a compound called Sodium Chloride while Sodium is a chemical element (Na) found in the Earth’s crust.

-Sodium occurs naturally in most foods such as celery, beets, milk and even our drinking water (although the amount varies depending on the source).
-These days, unfortunately, most of our sodium intake comes from processed foods: Monosodium glutamate, sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate) and sodium benzoate can be found in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, potato chips and bouillon cubes.
-Processed meats like ham, sausage and bacon and canned soups and vegetables are all examples of foods that contain a lot of sodium.
-And of course, a drive-thru at McDonalds, or any other fast food restaurant, will leave you filled with food that’s extremely high in sodium.
+Sodium occurs naturally in most foods such as celery, beets, milk, and even our drinking water (although the amount varies depending on the source).
+These days, unfortunately, most of our sodium intake comes from processed foods: Monosodium glutamate, sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate can be found in items such as Worcestershire sauce, soy sauce, onion salt, garlic salt, potato chips, and bouillon cubes.
+Processed meats like ham, sausage, bacon, and canned soups and vegetables are all examples of foods that contain a lot of sodium.
+And of course, a drive-thru at McDonald’s, or any other fast-food restaurant, will leave you filled with food that’s extremely high in sodium.

 Can too much salt/sodium in your diet be harmful?